pascalpoizat/template-java-project/README.md

     We use [Coveralls](https://coveralls.io/) to produce test coverage history and statistics.
     See [here](https://coveralls.zendesk.com/hc/en-us) how to activate this for your project.
     Then, the provided ```.travis.yml``` and ```build.gradle``` files will do the job.

+    Coverage information can be sent to Codacy (soon ...)

 - Logging